Michaeljgaunt/bpdts-test-app-mg/README.md

 # bpdts-test-app-mg

 An example API written with nodejs that returns users living in a given city or whose lon-lat is within a given distance of a city.
-For the purposes of this example, the only supported city is London.

 # Requirements